acheroncrypto/solana-deployer/README.md

 # solana-deployer

-### IMPORTANT: There is a known bug with the current program that will be fixed soon.
-In the meantime you should deploy from [Solana Playground Github](https://github.com/solana-playground/solana-playground).
+### IMPORTANT: This project is not actively maintained.
+If you have problems with deploying you should try [Solana Playground Github](https://github.com/solana-playground/solana-playground).

 Deploy your Solana programs during high load.